|

 saw you from the balcony.
 Do you mind if I join you?"

-"Of course not," said Legolas, smiling up at him.
+"Of course not," Legolas replied, smiling up at him.

 "I have asked the servants to fetch us some breakfast out

-here."
-With all the agility of a former ranger, Faramir sat
+With the agility of a former ranger, Faramir sat down on the

-down on the mosaic pavement.
-"How is she?" he asked,
+mosaic pavement.
+"How is she?" he asked, nodding towards

-nodding towards Eowyn, who was sleeping, at last, in Legolas'
+Eowyn, who was sleeping, at last, in Legolas' arms.

 "She is taking Haldir's condition very badly."